ScalaConsultants/akka-message-visualization/README.md

       will disappear once it reach the new addressee,
     * receiver wasn't correctly configured,

- * appearance of *unknown receiver* node indicates that message was sent by node that isn't on a list of known alive nodes - this can happen when:
+ * appearance of *unknown sender* node indicates that message was sent by node that isn't on a list of known alive nodes - this can happen when:

     * sender was stopped before message arrived,
-    * sender wasn't correctly configured.
+    * sender wasn't correctly configured,

+ * short appearance of *stopped [actor]* node indicates that message was sent from actor that died some time before.

 Events occurring in the same millisecond will be displayed on the following order: